Semantic Relations and Deep Learning: Data

 \subsubsection{Reinforcement learning}

-The decision which instance is useful---is a true positive---can be treated as a game.
-Generally, in a game an agent starts in an initial state, chooses a series of actions which lead to a final state, and is rewarded or penalized depending on whether the final state is good or bad.
+The decision which instance is useful ---is a true positive---can be treated as a game.
+In a game, generally speaking, an agent starts in an initial state, chooses a series of actions which lead to a final state, and is rewarded or penalized depending on whether the final state is good or bad.
 This reward/penalty controls the adjustment of the agent's model, which dictates what actions to take in a given state.

 In relation extraction , the purpose of the game is to find true positive sentences among those automatically extracted and annotated.
 At each step, the agent chooses an instance from this automatically generated set.
-In the final state, there is a training set of properly labeled instances.
+When it reaches the final state, the set of instances gathered is considered to be a training set of properly labelled instances.
 A model is built from this training set, and evaluated on a small set of gold-standard data.
 A good training set yields a good model for learning to predict relations, and a noisy training set leads to poor performance on the task.
 The result of this evaluation determines the agent's reward or penalty; based on that, the agent adjusts its method of choosing instances and assigning each of them a positive or negative label.

-Formally, {\it state} $s_t$ corresponds to the training data selected until time $t$, the target relation $r_i$, and the relation arguments---$source\text{-}target$ in the currently considered instance.
-The {\it action} for this instance is either to accept it as true positive and include it in the training data, to include it as a negative instance, or to reject it.
-The {\it reward} is evaluated after the instances in the automatically generated dataset (or in a bag corresponding to a given $source\text{-}target$ pair) have been processed, and the final relation classification model built and evaluated.
+Formally, \e{state} $s_t$ corresponds to the training data selected until time $t$, the target relation $r_i$, and the relation arguments---$source$ and $target$---in the currently considered instance.
+Three \e{actions} are possible: accept it as true positive and include it in the training data; include it as a negative instance; or reject it.
+The \e{reward} is computed after the instances in the automatically generated dataset (or in a bag corresponding to a given $source\text{-}target$ pair) have been processed, and the final relation classification model built and evaluated.

-Feng et al. \citeyear{Feng2018} and \newcite{Qin2018RL} apply this form of reinforcement learning in the selection of training data for relation learning.
+\ \newcite{Feng2018} and \newcite{Qin2018RL} apply this form of reinforcement learning in the selection of training data for relation learning.
 When the agent decides on the action, it relies on a relation classification model, implemented as a convolutional neural network .
 The reward/penalty feedback guides the adjustment of the parameters of this CNN .
-Figure \ref{fig:RI} illustrates the process.
+Figure \ref{fig:RI} illustrates.